Jason-Pallone/Breakout-2D/README.md

 [View the live demo](https://breakout-2d-jp.herokuapp.com/index.html)

+If you'd like to view my portfolio, [Click here](https://jasonpallone.com)

 To run this project on your PC follow the steps below.

 1. Clone this repo to your PC using git clone.